Fast Point Cloud Generation with Diffusion Models in High Energy Physics: Introduction

 In the machine learning literature, the most precise generative neural networks are diffusion models (see e.g. Ref.~\cite{dhariwal2021diffusion}).
 These approaches circumvent the challenges with other models by performing a convex optimization problem, but without the need for invertible transformations.
 This can be achieved by learning the score of the probability density $\nabla \log p$ instead of the probability density directly.
 The first diffusion model applied to particle physics was in the context of image-based calorimeter simulation~\cite{Mikuni:2022xry}, significantly extending the dimensionality of previous results.
 Our goal is to adapt diffusion models to the variable-length point cloud setting for parton showers and other phenomena in high energy physics while also reducing the generation time to be competitive with other fast generation methods.
 To this end, we introduce our algorithm for Fast Point Cloud Generation (FPCD), used to simulate point cloud data with varying length much faster than a standard diffusion implementation.
-We provide a visualization of our proposed algorithm in Fig.~\ref{fig:visual}, where we use the diffusion process to train a generative model with high physics fidelity and fast sampling using progressive distillation~\cite{salimans2022progressive}.
+Examples of generated point clouds using our proposed algorithm are shown in Fig.~\ref{fig:visual}, where we compare the average energy deposition for top quark initiated jets generated by the full simulation or by the generative model.
+We accelerate the sampling time of the surrogate model using a method called progressive distillation~\cite{salimans2022progressive}, resulting in a generative model with high physics fidelity and fast sampling times.

 While this paper was being finalized, the authors of Ref.~\cite{Leigh:2023toe} also proposed a diffusion-based PCGM for jet formation.
-The proposal in our paper significantly differs from Ref.~\cite{Leigh:2023toe} in a few ways.
+The proposal in our paper differs from Ref.~\cite{Leigh:2023toe} in a few ways.
 First, our model does not condition on the jet mass, but rather utilizes a separate diffusion model to determine the jet kinematics.
 Next, it is much faster (via progressive distillation) and is conditioned on the particle type, thereby avoiding the training of multiple diffusion models for each type of jet.
 Finally, we also provide results for more particle types (including gluons and $W$ and $Z$ bosons in addition to light and top quarks) in two different datasets with varying number of particles to demonstrate that our model is capable of generating outputs of varying sizes.

 This paper is organized as follows.
 Section~\ref{sec:method} introduces score-based diffusion models and describes how they can be accelerated with progressive distillation.
 We then detail our implementation of the diffusion-based generative model for parton showers in Sec.~\ref{sec:dataset}.
 Numerical results are presented in Sec.~\ref{sec:results} and the paper ends with conclusions and outlook in Sec.~\ref{sec:conclusions}.